wentasah/novaboot/README.md

 file.
 The only recommended use of the configuration file is to specify custom\_options (see bellow).

-If you decide to use the configuration file, its default location is ~/.novaboot, other location can be specified with the __\-c__ switch or with the NOVABOOT\_CONFIG environment variable.
+If you decide to use the configuration file, it is looked up, by default, in files named `.novaboot` as described in ["Configuration reading phase"](#Configuration reading phase).
+Alternatively, its location can be specified with the
+__\-c__ switch or with the NOVABOOT\_CONFIG environment variable.
 The configuration file has perl syntax and should set values of certain Perl variables.
 The current configuration can be dumped with the __\--dump-config__ switch.
 Some configuration variables can be overriden by environment variables (see below) or by command line switches.

 Documentation of some configuration variables follows: